MrSushi201/python/README.md

+# ABOUT
-This folder contains my study materials for subject: Python Programming
+This repository contains my study materials for subject: Python